 We can all make a difference to children at a grass roots level, but just think what we can achieve with a top down approach – the entire education system believing in the importance of supporting the emotional needs of young people…

-First I want to write about the thing that I did last yesterday – I visited a school in the Lolland area of Denmark.
+I visited a school in the Lolland area of Denmark.
 Lolland is a 2 and 1/2 hour train journey out of cosmopolitan Copenhagen into the countryside.
 The area is very rural, with lots of agriculture and a range of socio-economical difficulties.
 Schools in this area have limited funds.

 The school I visited was small – just 120 pupils (of primary and middle school age) but wow what an impact this school was having on the wellbeing and mental health of its students.